 Be Careful with Dyes

 Dyes in diapers can be found in the colored patterns on the outside of the diaper, in the leg cuff and back elastic, and in the wetness indicator.
 These dyes can cause skin rash, as they may cause allergic reactions in some babies where the dye touches baby's skin.
-In a study published in Pediatrics in 2005, switching to dye-free diapers was shown to eliminate skin rashes which occurred in areas exposed to colored portions of diapers.
+In a study published in Pediatrics in 2005, switching to dye-free diapers were shown to eliminate skin rashes which occurred in areas exposed to colored portions of diapers.

 The photo shown below is an example of dermatitis caused by the dyes contained in the leg cuff of a diaper.
-Notice the green cuff of diaper; this green color is created using dyes.
+Notice the green cuff of the diaper; this green color is created using dyes.

 Some manufacturers have chosen to provide dye-free diapers.
-Top performing dye free diapers in our test include:
+Top performing dye-free diapers in our test include:

 - Earth's Best Tender Care

-Other diaper companies, like BAMBO and Honest Diapers, use dye pigments that do not contain heavy metals, which they believe are safe and hypoallergenic.
+Other diaper companies, like BAMBO and Honest Diapers, use dye pigments that do not contain heavy metals, which they believe is safe and hypoallergenic.
 TO make things even more confusing or difficult to understand or compare from one diaper to another is the terminology that each manufacturer uses.
-We would like to include information on dyes in the information we supply for choosing diapers, however we are finding it very difficult to do so.
+We would like to include information on dyes in the information we supply for choosing diapers, however, we are finding it very difficult to do so.
 With words like dye, disperse dye, pigments, colorants, and inks floating around (depending on which diaper you are reviewing) it became difficult to understand.
 When we tried to delve deeper to sort it out, we found even more confusing information.

 There seems to be no clear or consistent use of any of the words.
 What one manufacturer calls a pigment, might be called a colorant by another.
-With no agreed upon definitions or governing body to regulate the use of the words, it is hard to say what is in each diaper.
+With no agreed-upon definitions or governing body to regulate the use of the words, it is hard to say what is in each diaper.
 What we found were some diapers that said dye-free had obvious colored portions.
 When we looked at their websites for more information we found the words pigments, inks, and colorants to describe the colored portions.

 Our take on it: we like dye-free and recommend it.
-Features like wetness indicators though helpful, are unnecessary and we prefer to keep it simple.
+Features like wetness indicators though helpful are unnecessary and we prefer to keep it simple.
 We suggest you look for diapers that have no obvious colors near baby's skin.
 So while a pattern on the back cover may not cause a problem, colored leg cuffs might.
-If your baby has a reaction to a particular diaper, that claims to be dye free, we suggest you try a different brand just in case the original diaper did use an additive, but calls it pigments.
+If your baby has a reaction to a particular diaper, that claims to be dye free, we suggest you try a different brand just in case the original diaper did use an additive but calls it pigments.

 Fear of Phthalates

 If you already read our article, Are Plastics Safe for Baby Bottles, you may know that phthalates are a plastic ingredient of concern in baby bottles.
 But, they may also be in your baby's diaper.
 Phthalates are mainly plasticizers, or "substances added to plastics to increase their flexibility, transparency, durability, and longevity."
 They are generally used to soften plastic, for example in making a soft vinyl, and are also commonly added to lotions and shampoos.
 In some disposable diapers, phthalates may be used as part of the process to create a waterproof outer liner.
-Phthalates are not tightly chemically-bonded to the plastic, and as noted in the Pediatrics paper cited below, "are therefore continuously released into the air or through leaching into liquids."
+Phthalates are not tightly chemically bonded to the plastic, and as noted in the Pediatrics paper cited below, "are therefore continuously released into the air or through leaching into liquids."

 Phthalates are on the radar of the medical community — and we think they should be on yours too — due to potential toxic effects to the developing endocrine and reproductive systems, which infants are particularly vulnerable.
 Phthalate sources are not limited to some diaper liners, but a broad range of "plastic products such as children's toys, lubricants, infant care products, chemical stabilizers in cosmetics, personal care products, and polyvinyl chloride tubing."
 The American Academy of Pediatrics journal, Pediatrics, published a paper titled, Baby Care Products: Possible Sources of Phthalate Exposure in July 2008.
-In it they noted, "Children are uniquely vulnerable to phthalate exposures given their hand-to-mouth behaviors, floor play, and developing nervous and reproductive systems."
+In it, they noted, "Children are uniquely vulnerable to phthalate exposures given their hand-to-mouth behaviors, floor play, and developing nervous and reproductive systems."